havasnewyork/express-content-router/README.md

 Any level of nesting can be used.

+**One important caveat** - Don't name a file the same thing as a directory at the same level - the directory's content will overwrite the file.
+This is due to the default behavior of the [require-dir](https://www.npmjs.com/package/require-dir#options) module with respect to recursion.

+If you do want to have similarly named URLs generated from a filename and directory (both /about.html and /about/detail.html for example), prefix the filename with "@" to avoid the conflict.
+The library will compensate and generate the expected URL paths.

+If you want to have individual blocks of content that are shared between pages (common header/footer, contact, etc), you can put that directly in an underscore-prefixed file at any level, and require it in your main page content object.
+The underscored files will be ignored by the router, but will be required into each page automatically.

+    ... directory setup

+    /content/_footer-links.js
+    /content/page.js

+    ... and in page.js

+    module.exports = {
+        ...
+        content: {
+            footerLinks: require('./_footer-links')
+        }
+    }

 ## Page Object Spec

 An object that defines a page should resemble the following: